Schubert Products for Permutations with Separated Descents: Preliminaries

 \subsection{Edelman-Greene correspondence}

 We recall some results about the Edelman-Greene correspondence, and set some conventions for this paper.

-\begin{defn}[Coxeter-Knuth insertion] Suppose $P$ is a standard Young tableau.
+\begin{definition}[Coxeter-Knuth insertion] Suppose $P$ is a row-and-column strict increasing tableau.
 Let $x$ be a number to be inserted into $P$.
 Initialize the row index $i=1$, and follow the steps below. \begin{enumerate} \item If $x$ is larger than or equal to all numbers in row $i$ or if row $i$ is empty, append $x$ at the end of the row, and stop.

-\item Otherwise, let $z$ be the leftmost number in row $i$ larger than $x$. \begin{enumerate}[(a)] \item If $z=x+1$ and the value of $x$ is already present in row $i$, leave row $i$ unchanged, increment $x$ by 1, increment $i$ by 1, and go to Step 1.
+\item Otherwise, let $z$ be the leftmost number in row $i$ larger than $x$. \begin{itemize} \item[(a)] If $z=x+1$ and the value of $x$ is already present in row $i$, leave row $i$ unchanged, increment $x$ by 1, increment $i$ by 1, and go to Step 1.
 Otherwise go to Step 2(b).